 9. You aren’t focusing on projects which will drive the most value

 It is important to make sure you are concentrating on the right projects, instead of the smaller tasks which may not be adding value to the business.
 Making an impact at work will only increase your motivation to succeed within your role.
 “Try to focus on the projects that will drive your company forward, bring in revenue and help your business to grow,” advises Susie.

 Self-doubt can be dangerous - if you don’t believe in yourself your colleagues won’t either.
 It is important to project confidence and sound assured in the decisions you make.
 “Try to build your confidence by thinking back to all those things you have achieved in your career,” says Susie.
 “You are better than you give yourself credit for.”

 To make the most of your professional career, both in terms of ambition and enjoyment, ask yourself if you are avoiding these mistakes.
 If not, start today and change the way you perform at work.

-For more inspiration, read some of our other posts listed below and to the right.
+For more inspiration, read some of our other posts listed below or visit our dedicated blog page here.
 Happy reading!